Transitioning from

 September in

 Chiang Rai sees a decline in rainfall rates to 284mm (11.18").
 The month ushers in a decrease in daylight hours, giving way to soothing and calm evenings.
 Equally matched by less humidity and rather mild temperatures, the pleasant weather makes outdoor pursuits enjoyable.
 As the city inches towards the end of the rain season, the landscapes radiates rejuvenated beauty.
-September in Chiang Rai can be enchanting for nature lovers.
+September can be enchanting for nature lovers.

 Temperature